genixpro/hypermax/README.md

 ### Choices & Decision Points

 The true power of the TPE algorithm comes from its ability to optimize categorical hyper-parameters, including ones which make other hyper-parameters available.
 To do this, you can provide either a `oneOf` or `anyOf` field.
-This functionality is now fully working and ready for use!
+Note that "oneOf" and "anyOf" behave exactly the same - we allow both in order to match JSON-Schema specifications.

 ```json
 {